UFP Industries

-UFP Industries, Inc. was founded in Michigan in 1955 as a supplier of lumber to the manufactured housing industry.
-Today UFP Industries is a multibillion-dollar holding company with subsidiaries around the globe that serve three markets: retail, industrial and construction.
-The company has been publicly traded (Nasdaq: UFPI) since 1993 and is headquartered in Grand Rapids, Michigan.
+UFP Industries, Inc. is a holding company that serves three markets: retail, industrial and construction.
+The company is headquartered in Grand Rapids, Michigan, and has been publicly traded (Nasdaq: UFPI) since 1993.
+UFP Industries has 218 affiliated operations, which supply tens of thousands of products to three markets: UFP Retail, UFP Construction, and UFP Packaging.

+UFP Industries was founded in Michigan in 1955 as a supplier of lumber to the manufactured housing industry.
 In 2021, the company had over 200 locations in eight countries with 15,000+ employees and sales of $8.6 billion.